scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 Valid path segment combinations:

-- **Communication through core ASes**:

-  - **Core segment combination** (Cases 1a, 1b, 1c, 1d in {{figure-1}}): The up and down segments of source and destination do not have an AS in common.
+- **Communication through core ASes with core segment combination** (Cases 1a, 1b, 1c, 1d in {{figure-1}}): The up and down segments of source and destination do not have an AS in common.
 In this case, a core segment is REQUIRED to connect the source's up segment and the destination's down segment (Case 1a).
 If either the source or the destination AS is a core AS (Case 1b), or both are core ASes (Cases 1c and 1d), then no up or down segments are REQUIRED to connect the respective ASes to the core segment.
-  - **Immediate combination** (Cases 2a, 2b in {{figure-1bis}}): The last AS on the up segment (which is necessarily a core AS) is the same as the first AS on the down segment.
-In this case, a simple combination of up and down segments creates a valid forwarding path.
-In Case 2b, only one segment is required.

-- **Peering shortcut** (Cases 3a and 3b): A peering link exists between the up and down segment, and extraneous path segments to the core are cut off.
-The up and down segments do not need to originate from the same core AS and the peering link could also be traversing to a different ISD.
-- **AS shortcut** (Cases 4a and 4b): The up and down segments intersect at a non-core AS below the ISD core, thus creating a shortcut.
-In this case, a shorter path is made possible by removing the extraneous part of the path to the core.
-Note that the up and down segments do not need to originate from the same core AS.
-- **On-path** (Case 5): In the case where the source's up segment contains the destination AS or the destination's down segment contains the source AS, a single segment is sufficient to construct a forwarding path.
-Again, no core AS is on the final path.

 ~~~aasvg
          +---+                +---+                 +---+